pamelafox/fastapi-azure-function-apim/README.md

 ![Architecture diagram for API Management Service to Function App to FastAPI](readme_diagram_apim.png)

-Thanks to the API Management policies (declared in `apimanagement.bicep`), making calls to the actual API requires a subscription key, but viewing the auto-generated documentation or OpenAPI schema does not.
+Thanks to the API Management policies, making calls to the actual API requires a subscription key, but viewing the auto-generated documentation or OpenAPI schema does not.
 The Azure Function has an authentication level of "function", so even if someone knows its endpoint, they can't make calls to it without a function key.
-The API Management service does know the function key, and passes it on.
+The API Management service _does_ know the function key, and passes it on.

 ## Opening the project